Bogdanp/personal-website/content/post/protohackers-part-1.md

 [this paper][kill safe].

 The room is itself a sort of server.
-It receives messages via the `room-ch` and each message is expected to have a channel on which responses can be sent along with a negative acknowledgement `evt`.
-For every message it receives, it updates its internal state and responds to whatever requests it can, or removes any requests whose negative acknowledgement event is ready for synchronization (i.e. abandoned requests).
+It receives messages via the `room-ch` where each message is expected to have a channel on which responses can be sent, and a negative acknowledgement `evt`.
+For every message it receives, it updates its internal state and responds to whatever requests it can, or removes any requests whose negative acknowledgement event is ready for synchronization (i.e. requests that have been abandoned ).
 The `make-room-evt` procedure generates a synchronizable event that sends a request to the room and receives a response when synchronized.